Are you looking for the top clubs in Las Vegas?

 Keep reading for our nightclub recommendations and tips.

-Best Vegas Nightclubs for EDM
+Best Vegas Clubs for EDM in 2023

 The Heart of OMNIA, a separate club inside the club, is open format.

 Open Days: Fridays and Saturdays from 10:30 to Close